 - Is approval required from my primary care physician?

-Currently we file insurance claims on Blue Cross/ Blue Shield, United Health Care, Health Choice (Oklahoma State Teachers Insurance), Tri Care (US Military Benefits), Aetna, Magellan, Beacon, and Coventry.
+Currently we file insurance claims on Blue Cross/ Blue Shield, United Health Care, Health Choice (Oklahoma State Teachers Insurance), Aetna, Magellan, and Beacon.
 We also participate in a multi plan carrier, so its ok to check with us and we can inquire regarding your coverage.
 We are not filing claims on Community Care at this time.

-We do accept Soonercare and related plans at our Outpatient Behavioral Health Offices at 6216 S Lewis Suite 140 in Tulsa and in Owasso at 10310 N. 138th East Ave suite 104.
+We do accept Soonercare and related plans at our Outpatient Behavioral Health Offices in Tulsa at 8810 S Yale Ave, in Owasso at 10310 N. 138th East Ave suite 104, in Broken Arrow at 817 S Elm Pl suite B, and in Pryor at 3 N Adair St # 7.
 We also also have therapists that will see clients who have Soonercare at partnering school and community center sites.